-Best Amusement Parks for Preschoolers in and near LA
+Best Amusement Parks Near Los Angeles for Preschoolers

 Southern California is world-famous for family-friendly theme parks like Disneyland and Knott's Berry Farm, but the swoops and thrills of many of the rides can be too much for younger kids.
 That doesn't mean you have to wait until kids grow up to visit your favorite amusement park—you just need to know the secrets to finding the rides, play spaces, and dedicated spaces that are best for preschoolers.
 Also, the LA area has several amusement parks with gentle rides and tame attractions that provide just the right amount of thrills for toddlers and preschoolers.

 Skip the uncertainty of wondering if an amusement park is age-appropriate for your preschooler with this handy guide, filled with insider tips and secrets to getting the most out of these theme parks with even the youngest members of the family.

 Many Los Angeles area theme parks and amusement centers are only open to California residents and require advance ticket purchase, reservations, or both.
 Please check with an amusement park for how to purchase tickets and other guidelines or restrictions for visitors, as this information is changing frequently in the spring and summer of 2021.
 All venues require that guests wear masks and practice social distancing, in accordance with California state guidelines.